namduongit/namduongit/README.md

 <h2 align="center">📑 Hello, I'm Nguyễn Nam Dương 📑</h2>
 <br>
 <p align="center">
-  👋 Hi there!
-My name is Nguyễn Nam Dương, and I am a student at <strong>Trường Đại học Sài Gòn</strong> in District 5, <strong>Hồ Chí Minh City</strong>.
-I'm currently pursuing a degree in <strong>Software Engineering</strong> under the Faculty of Information Technology.
+  👋 Hi, I'm Nguyễn Nam Dương, a Software Engineering student at <strong>Trường Đại học Sài Gòn</strong>, Hồ Chí Minh City.
+I'm passionate about both frontend and backend development, especially in web technologies.
   <br><br>
-  🎓 I am passionate about software development, and I am constantly exploring new technologies and tools to expand my skills.
-I have a strong interest in both frontend and backend development, with a particular focus on web technologies.
+  🎓 I'm expected to graduate in 2028 and aim to contribute to the tech industry by creating impactful software solutions.
+I love learning new technologies and collaborating with others to build innovative projects.
   <br><br>
-  🚀 I expect to graduate in 2028, and I'm excited about the opportunities that lie ahead.
-My goal is to contribute to the tech industry by building innovative and impactful software solutions.
-I am always eager to learn and collaborate with like-minded individuals to create amazing things.
+  ♟️ Outside of coding, I enjoy playing **Cờ Tướng** (Chinese Chess), a strategic game where two players compete to checkmate each other’s king using different pieces with unique abilities.
   <br><br>
-  ♟️ Apart from my studies, I also have a deep passion for playing **Cờ Tướng** (Chinese Chess).
-It is a fascinating strategy board game that originated in China and is widely played across East Asia.
-The game involves two players who maneuver pieces on a 9x10 board with the goal of checkmating the opponent's king, or "General."
-The pieces have different abilities and must be strategically positioned to capture the opponent's pieces.
-  <br><br>
-  💡 Feel free to connect with me, whether it's for technical discussions, collaboration, or just to chat about software development or even a game of Cờ Tướng!
-I look forward to the exciting journey ahead!
+  💡 Feel free to reach out if you want to discuss tech, collaborate, or even challenge me to a game of Cờ Tướng!
 </p>

 <br>

 <h2 align="center">💻 Technologies & Tools I Use for Development 💻</h2>
 <br>